My Current Skincare Routine

 • Once a month: Deep clean room and house

-I ran out of Cetaphil Gentle Cleanser and decided to see how my skin would react if I just used Albolene and water as my cleanser.
+1 I ran out of Cetaphil Gentle Cleanser and decided to see how my skin would react if I just used Albolene and water as my cleanser.
 So far so good!
-After not using Cetaphil for 3 months, my skin is still pretty much the same.
+After not using Cetaphil Gentle Cleanser for 3 months, my skin is still pretty much the same.
 There has been no increase in breakouts or clogged pores.
 Some mornings I will use Albolene, but if I'm in a hurry or running late, I'll just splash my face with water.
 In the evenings, I remove my sunscreen/makeup with Albolene before jumping in the shower.
 Water from the shower seems to remove enough of the cleanser to make my skin feel moisturized but not overly greasy compared to when I just tissue off and rinse at the sink.
+Back to the top

-Having used up my previous sunscreen, I decided to test out some other ones.
+2 Having used up my previous sunscreen, I decided to test out some other ones.
 I settled on Shiseido's Anessa SPF 46+++ Mild Face Sunscreen.
 It does not break me out or make my skin feel greasy or heavy.
 I like the finish (you can't even feel it on your skin) and it doesn't sting my eyes.
 The only downside is that you pay a lot of money for a really tiny bottle and Shiseido Anessa sunscreens are not available in every country.

 You might notice that I use a lot of Shiseido products.
 It's not that I am loyal to one brand or anything, but I am averse to changing products when I know something works for me.
 Of course I get curious and sometimes want to try something else just to see if there's something better out there.
 But, usually these experiments leave me with more irritated skin and less money, so I try to stick to my rule of "if it ain't broke, don't fix it."
+Back to the top

 Related articles: